Updated on June 11th, 2020

 See the travertine terraces of Pamukkale

-Known as the “Cotton Castle”, Pamukkale’s white cliffs have become another notable Instagrammable spot in Turkey in recent years.
+Known as the “Cotton Castle”, Pamukkale’s white cliffs and hot springs have become another notable Instagrammable spot in Turkey in recent years.
 It’s definitely worth a visit for sure, but be prepared to have to time your photos carefully to get any without other people around.
 Or, better yet, put the camera down and enjoy the golden sunset rays shining onto the mineral-rich thermal waters flowing down the cliffs.

 Top tip: To preserve the terraces, water flow to the pools is controlled and that means it won’t always look like what it does on the postcards.
 The particular pools that you always see in photos are actually only full about 25% of the time, so if you’re there the other 75%, you might not get the postcard-perfect views you were expecting, but it’s still stunning.